Discovery Feed & Follow Button Pro

 Where to Place It

-eventand Object ID to the event's ID. - Organizer profile page - Add the Follow Button to the page template.
+- Organizer profile page - Add the Follow Button to the page template.
 Set Object type to

-organizerand Object ID to the organizer's ID.
+eventand Object ID to the event's ID.

 Saved Events in the Member Dashboard

-When a member follows an event, that follow appears in the Saved section of their member dashboard (/my-events/?evnm_section=saved).
+When a member follows an event, that follow appears in the Saved section of their member dashboard (/manage-events/?evnm_section=saved).
 The Saved section fetches the member's follows via GET /eventonomy/v1/follows?object_type=event, then batch-resolves the event details via GET /eventonomy/v1/events?include[]=.

 Members can remove a saved event directly from the Saved section without visiting the event page.